 Quit the moanin’, groanin’ and complainin’

 You’re wasting so much time complaining that you don’t have any money, life’s unfair, and that you’re unlucky.
-If you took some of the effort it takes to complain and put it toward something good, you’d be amazed at the results.
+If you took some of the effort it takes to complain and put it toward something useful, you’d be amazed at the results.

 I’m sorry to say it, but no one really cares what you’re complaining about.
 If you want something accomplished, you must do it yourself.